spdx/spdx-spec/chapters/3-package-information.md

     (ii) the SPDX file creator has intentionally provided no information (no meaning should be implied by doing so).

 **3.15.2** Intent: This is simply the license identified in text in one or more files (for example COPYING file) in the source code package.
 This field is not intended to capture license information obtained from an external source, such as the package website.
-Such information can be included in Concluded License [(section 3.13)](#3.13).
+Such information can be included in Concluded License ([P.13](#3.13)).
 This field may have multiple Declared Licenses, if multiple licenses are declared at the package level.

 **3.15.3** Cardinality: Mandatory, one.